 Having learned valuable lessons from his personal life experiences, 15 years of marriage, and parenting his five biological and adopted children, he looks forward to supporting you as you navigate life’s challenges.

 Jennie Dalcour, MA, LPC

-I believe my role in therapy is to be a guide, to walk alongside clients, as they develop their own strength and motivation to change.
+She believes her role in therapy is to be a guide, to walk alongside clients, as they develop their own strength and motivation to change.
 Healing and change are organic processes that vary with each individual, occurring when clients feel accepted and safe where they are.
-I tailor therapy to each person to address current concerns and past trauma when appropriate.
+She tailors therapy to each person to address current concerns and past trauma when appropriate.

-I believe that clients are the experts in their own lives.
-I view clients’ experiences through a family systems lens, understanding how family dynamics affect people throughout their lives.
-I am a licensed professional counselor specializing in treating complex developmental and attachment trauma in children, adolescents, and adults.
+She believes that clients are the experts in their own lives.
+She views clients’ experiences through a family systems lens, understanding how family dynamics affect people throughout their lives.
+She is a licensed professional counselor specializing in treating complex developmental and attachment trauma in children, adolescents, and adults.

-In my spare time, I enjoy spending time with my children and pets.
-I am active in church as a children’s teacher.
+In her spare time, she enjoys spending time with her children and pets.
+She is also active in her church as a children’s teacher.